Playing with Points

 The hotels Chase partners with are generally available in big cities or posh resort towns (world-wide).

-When you book them through the Chase Travel Portal (via cash or using points), you generally receive the market rate price, but also receive:
+When you book them through the Chase Travel Portal* (via cash or using points, or a combination), you generally receive market rate price, or very close to it, but also receive:

-- $100 property credit for the bar, dining, spa, activities, etc
+• $100 per stay property credit for the bar, dining, spa, activities, etc

-We have only used this benefit only twice, but both hotels have been amazing and welcoming, with every amenity imaginable, and we’ve received upgrades to suites both times.
+We have only used this benefit twice so far, but both hotels have been amazing and welcoming, with every amenity imaginable, and we’ve received upgraded rooms both times.
 They have been truly memorable experiences!

-The benefits above are given without the use of any points.
-But to unlock the most valuable features of the card, you must use it for as many purchases as possible.
-The Reserve card is most beneficial for people who charge nearly everything on their card, from a cup of coffee to groceries to utility bills (as long as the utility company doesn’t charge extra for it).
-It’s not that you’re actually spending more money – you would buy that coffee and those groceries anyway.
+The Sapphire Reserve is most beneficial for people who charge nearly everything on their card, from a cup of coffee to gas to groceries to charitable contributions to utility bills (as long as the utility company doesn’t charge extra for it).
+It’s not that you’re spending more money – you would buy that coffee, that gas, and those groceries anyway.
 Rather, you are consolidating your spending so that you pay it all off once a month, rather than incrementally.
-(The card is most beneficial to users who pay off the full balance each month, avoiding interest charges.)
+(The card is most worthwhile for users who pay off the full balance each month, avoiding interest charges.)

 Sign on Bonus